piratas-ar/utopia.partidopirata.com.ar/_posts/2015-03-07-hackeando_al_capitalismo.markdown

 + Chiapello, Eve.
 "Evolution and Co-optation: The ‘Artist Critique’ of Management and Capitalism." *Third Text*, Vol.18, no.6 (2004).

 + Cohen, Amanda.
-"Surveying the Microsoft Antitrust Universe.Berkeley Technology Law Journal (2004).
+"Surveying the Microsoft Antitrust Universe".
+Berkeley Technology Law Journal (2004).

 + Coombe, Rosemary.
 "Authorizing the Celebrity: Publicity Rights, Postmodern Politics, and Unauthorized Genders." *Cardozo Arts & Entertainment Law Journal*, no.10 (1992).